Beatrice Hsu: Career

-Car accident and death
+Death and memorial

 Hsu was involved in a fatal accident on the Taichung stretch of Taiwan's National Highway No. 1 at 23:15 on 26 January 2007, while travelling with her assistant to Nantou for the filming of Daughter of the Sun (Traditional Chinese: 太陽的女兒).
 Her Mini Cooper driven by her assistant collided with the barrier/guardrail on the highway and spun out to the other side (slow lane) of the highway and came to a halt.
 According to passers-by, the Mini Cooper was travelling at around 120–130 km/h.

 Having come to a halt, and thinking that it was safe, Hsu unbuckled her seat belt before the Mini Cooper's rear-end was hit by a truck.
 When the collision occurred, only the passenger side's airbag was deployed.
 The front airbag failed to deploy (airbags are not designed to deploy in rear impact collision).
 Contrary to witness' testimony, her assistant denied being the driver at the time of the accident.
 She developed post-traumatic hydrocephalus in which the increased pressure crushed the brainstem.

 Despite 43 hours of emergency treatment, her heartbeat stopped at 17:09 and she died on 28 January 2007, at 19:37 local time, leaving behind her father, mother and a younger brother.

 A posthumous memorial concert was held in her memory on 9 February 2007, fulfilling Hsu's dream of holding her own concert, a day after her body was cremated.

 Despite her passing, Lee Wei, Cyndi Wang and Rainie Yang continues to send birthday messages on social media on her birthday every year.